answersLogoWhite

 Foul-tip Rule 2.00 see also; Strike (g) and 6.05(b) There is nothing "FOUL" about a foul-tip.
 It is a strike and the ball is alive.
 A foul-tip is the same as a swing and a miss.
 To be a foul-tip, by rule, the ball must go sharp and direct from the bat to the catcher's hand or glove AND BE CAUGHT.
 Confusion arises on this because people commonly call any ball that is tipped or nicked a foul-tip.
 It is not a foul-tip, by rule, unless the nicked or tipped ball is caught.
 If it is not caught, it is simply a foul-ball.
 A foul-ball is a dead ball.
 A foul-tip (a legally caught nick) is a live ball strike, just like a swing and a miss.
 Read the rule in the Official Baseball Rules

-Is foul ball counted as a strike?
+Is the second foul a strike?